TranXuanHoang/Electron/05-hot-reload/README.md

 * Take captures of the screen or the app
 * Get notifications
 * Save files to local hard disk (Preload JavaScript before loading HTML contents)
+* Show a progress bar simulating something is running in the background

 The project source code is set up to use the following npm dependencies